 Hi.
 I’m Agnes.
-I’m a Filipino American currently living in Los Angeles, and I decided to create this blog a few years ago when I realized I had hundreds of photos from places I’d previously visited just sitting on my computer.
+I live in Los Angeles and I decided to create this blog a few years ago when I realized I had hundreds of photos from places I’d previously visited just sitting on my computer.

 Why not do something with them?
 I thought.

 That “something” ended up being this blog 🙂

 Truthfully, traveling was never really something I was interested in doing.
 It costs a lot of money, and it’s not like you can actually fully grasp what it’s like to live in a city or country in a short period of time, right?

 Well, something changed along the way and I found myself wanting to venture outside of sunny Southern California, even if only for a few days or even a few weeks.
 I’m not sure what it was, but up until now I hold a strong desire to travel.
 And while a brief stay might not necessarily equip a person with a complete understanding of a city or country, simply being exposed to a new environment certainly widens horizons.